fooman/venia-ui-override-resolver/README.md

-#Fooman VeniaUiOverrideResolver for PWA Studio
+# Fooman VeniaUiOverrideResolver for PWA Studio

 ## Pre-Requisite
 This project is intended for [PWA Studio](https://github.com/magento/pwa-studio) version 6+.

-To install the beta version of PWA Studio you can use:
+To install the beta version of PWA Studio 6 you can use:
 ```
 git clone git@github.com:magento/pwa-studio.git tmp-pwa-create
 cd tmp-pwa-create